 Ignacio Urbina is here with me at Pratt Institute in Brooklyn, where he teaches full time.
-Ignacio is a Venezuelan industrial designer, and he has a Master in Product Engineering.
-Besides being a full-time professor, he has been a product designer for over 20 years.
-He is a curator and writes about design issues, a founding member of the American Design Biennale in Madrid, and editor of the design portal di-conexiones.com.
+Ignacio is an industrial designer, has a Masters Degree in Product Engineering, and is a full-time professor.
+Ignacio is also a curator, writer, editor, and is a founding member of the American Design Biennale in Madrid.

-- When designing, we need to go beyond the word “user” which is anonymous, an unknown, and easy to manipulate.
-We are not designing for “users”, we are designing for “people”.
+- When designing, we need to go beyond the word “user,” which is anonymous, unknown.
+We are not designing for “users” we are designing for “people.”

 - We live longer, and a big art of our lives is completely unattended by design.